Query Rewriting for Retrieval-Augmented Large Language Models: Conclusion

 \section{Conclusion}

-This paper introduces \textit{Rewrite-Retrieve-Read} pipeline, where a query rewriting step is added for retrieval augmentation.
+This paper introduces the \textit{Rewrite-Retrieve-Read} pipeline, where a query rewriting step is added for the retrieval-augmented LLM.
 This approach is applicable for adopting a frozen large language model as the reader and a real-time web search engine as the retriever.
-Further, we propose to apply a tuneable language model the rewriter, which can be trained to cater to the frozen retriever and reader.
-Evaluation on open-domian QA and multi-choice QA shows the effectiveness of query rewriting.
-Our work proposes novel retrieval-augmented LLM framework and provides new baselines for integrating trainable module into black-box LLMs.
+Further, we propose to apply a tuneable small language model the rewriter, which can be trained to cater to the frozen retriever and reader.
+The training implementation consists of two stages, warm-up and reinforcement learning.
+Evaluation and analyses on open-domain QA and multiple-choice QA show the effectiveness of query rewriting.
+Our work proposes a novel retrieval-augmented black-box LLM framework, proves that the retrieval augmentation can be enhanced from the aspect of query rewriting, and provides a new method for integrating trainable modules into black-box LLMs.